The Beginner’s Guide on How to Become a Teacher

 Scholarships

 If you can qualify, scholarships are a great way to pay for your education.
 Unlike loans, they do not need to be paid back.
 Scholarships tend to be competitive, so be prepared to showcase your skills, awards, honors, and qualifications on your application.
-Check for scholarships particular to your state as well as those offered at the national level.
+Check for scholarships at the local, state, and national levels.

 The US Department of Education offers TEACH Grants to help students become teachers.
 These grants have a service obligation attached to them, so make sure you will be able to meet those conditions.
 Otherwise, your grant will turn into a loan.
 The requirements include teaching for at least four years in a high-need field.
-If you already know what subject you want to teach, you may want to look at a national organization like the National Council of Teachers of Mathematics, which gives out one $10,000 scholarship each year.
+If you already know what subject you want to teach, you may want to look at a national organization in your field like the National Council of Teachers of Mathematics (NCTM), which awards one $10,000 scholarship each year.

 Financial Aid and Loans

 To begin the financial aid process, you will first complete the Free Application for Federal Student Aid (FAFSA).
-This will help you determine what type of aid you qualify for and what types of grants and loans you may be able to apply for.
-These include Pell Grants, which are given to undergraduate students, Perkins loans, which are low-interest federal loans, or PLUS loans, which you can use for graduate school.
+This will help you determine which grants and loans you qualify for.
+These include Pell Grants, which are given to undergraduate students, Perkins loans, which are low-interest federal loans, and PLUS loans, which you can use for graduate school.

 Choosing a Major and Minor

-When selecting a major and minor area of study, you should have in mind the subjects that you hope to teach.
-There are many paths from which to choose, such as science and technology, mathematics, literacy, or language.
-There are population-specific specialties as well, which prepare a person to work as a gifted and talented teacher, special education teacher, adult and continuing education teacher, ESL teacher, or reading specialist.
-While such a specialty major is not always as flexible as more general majors like secondary education, it can lead to careers with higher salaries.
+It is best to select a major and minor area of study aligned with the subjects you plan to teach.
+There are many majors to choose from that prepare you to teach a subject or student population, such as science and technology, mathematics, literacy, elementary education, or languages.
+There are also population-specific specialties that prepare individuals to work as gifted and talented teachers, special education teachers, adult and continuing education teachers, ESL teachers, or reading specialists.
+While these specialty majors are not as flexible as general majors like secondary education, they may lead to careers with higher salaries.

-Most education programs will limit the availability of major and minor choices to those that are teachable.
-For instance, a major in chemistry is a teachable major because chemistry is a major subject taught in schools and you might also be able to teach other science-related courses.
-A major in fashion design, on the other hand, may not be acceptable since that is not a subject typically taught in public schools.
-You may also be asked to choose a minor, depending on your school, which should also be in a teachable subject.
+Most education programs limit the availability of major and minor choices to teachable subjects.
+For instance, chemistry is a teachable major because chemistry is a major subject taught in schools.
+You can teach other science-related courses with a chemistry major.
+A major in fashion design, on the other hand, may not be acceptable in a teacher preparation program, since that is not a subject typically taught in public schools.
+Some programs require you to choose a minor, which should also be in a teachable subject.

 Much of your coursework will count towards your major and minor.
 If you are majoring in Spanish, for example, you will take numerous Spanish language and culture classes.
 You may also need to take certain electives required by your university.
 This could include a variety of courses to complete a liberal arts education such as humanities, social sciences, English, and math.